 Once inside though it’s well worth all the hanging about.
 You only have a very small hole in which you enter.
 The rower pulls us all in on a chain mounted the wall, he shouts at you to lay down.
 The noise of the rowers singing echoes around.
 The crystal clear water lights up blue as the sun shines through is quite special.
 You’re only in there a matter of minutes so make sure you take your photos and videos asap !

 We ended the day with some pasta at a place called Pastamore & Chiatamone tucked away in the backstreets behind our hotel.
 We always look for the local eateries rather than the tourist traps and this place didn’t disappoint.
 Again, very tasty food and cheap to boot !

-Part one of our Naples blog has gone on for long enough.
-There are more parts, two more to be exact.
-The next will finish off everything we did in the town, including creepy catacombs.
-Part two of this post can be found here Guide To Naples, Part Two.
-You can also read about our day in Pompeii and Vesuvius on the third instalment Pompeii And Vesuvius.
+There are more part to this post, two more to be exact.
+The next will finish off everything we did in the town, including some creepy catacombs and can be found here Guide To Naples, Part Two.
+You can also read about our day in Pompeii and Vesuvius in the third instalment Pompeii And Vesuvius.